 05 of 10

-Sometimes when you think you need more stuff, it’s just because the stuff you already own is so poorly organized that you don’t realize it’s there.
-Decluttering and organizing your belongings, especially those stashed in storage areas like closets, will clarify what you already have and whether you’re unintentionally accumulating duplicate items.
+Sometimes when you think you need more stuff, it’s just because the stuff you already own is so poorly organized that it's not functional for you.
+Decluttering and organizing your belongings, especially those stashed in storage areas, will clarify what you already have and whether you’re unintentionally accumulating duplicate items.
 Many professional organizers suggest "shopping" in your own closets before you shop at stores.

 06 of 10

 You Can’t Locate Items You Know You Have

 If you’re always searching for items you know you have somewhere, it’s time to establish an organization system where everything you own has a dedicated “home.”
 Get in the habit of returning everything to its proper place once you're done using it.
 That way, you'll know where to look the next time you need it, and the rummaging will stop.

 Clutter isn’t just unattractive; it can also be a big distraction.
 If you can’t seem to get anything done, clear the clutter from your workspace and see what happens.
 Remember that even hidden clutter—e.g., documents inside a storage box waiting to be sorted—can drain your mental energy.
 And keep in mind that clutter isn’t just a problem when it comes to concentrating at work.
 It can also be a visual or mental obstacle to relaxation.